 His name is Marco Wutzer.
-Marco has been following digital currencies for decades, and he was an early investor in bitcoin.
-Like Doug, he’s truly an “international man.”
+Marco has been following digital currencies for decades.
+He was an early investor in bitcoin.
+And like Doug, he’s truly an “international man.”
 He made so much money from cryptos, he dropped everything and traveled the world for five years.

 It’s no surprise that Doug handpicked him to spearhead Casey Research’s first blockchain-focused advisory, Disruptive Profits.

-Today, we continue our special blockchain series in the Dispatch.
-In this segment, Marco and I talk about his background… why blockchain technology is going to change the world… and why he thinks cryptos are still an incredible speculative opportunity.
+Since Disruptive Profits is brand-new, many Casey readers don’t know Marco yet.
+So, I recently called Marco to talk about his background… why the blockchain is going to change the world… and why he thinks cryptos are still an incredible speculative opportunity.
+I hope you enjoy.

-Justin: Marco, you were an early investor in cryptos.
+Justin: Welcome to the team, Marco.
+You were an early investor in cryptos.
 How has that gone for you?

 Then you had Digital Monetary Trust (DMT) in 2003.
 It was put together by an old-school cryptographer, J. Orlin Grabbe.
 Like e-gold, DMT was an anonymous way of moving money around.
 But unlike today’s cryptocurrencies, it was built on top of the existing banking system.

 DMT also reached something like $2 billion a year in turnover.
 The problem again, though, was that you had all kinds of scams running through this anonymous system.
 And it was shut down eventually, too.

 Now we’re in the blockchain phase of the digital money revolution.
 We have this groundbreaking new technology that allows you to completely sidestep the banking system… and other financial middlemen.